White Latin Americans: Peru

 According to the 2017 census 5.9% or 1.3 million people self-identified as white of the population.
 This was the first time the census had asked an ancestral identity question.
 The highest proportion was in the La Libertad Region with 10% identifying as white.
 They are descendants primarily of Spanish colonists, and also of Spanish refugees fleeing the Spanish Civil War.
 After World War II, many German refugees fled to Peru and settled in large cities, while others descend from Italian, French (mainly Basques), Austrian or German, Portuguese, British, Russians and Croatian immigrant families.

-This was the first time a question for ethnic origins had been asked.
 The regions with the highest proportion of self-identified whites were in La Libertad Region (10.5%), Tumbes Region and Lambayeque Region (9.0% each), Piura Region (8.1%), Callao (7.7%), Cajamarca Region (7.5%), Lima Province (7.2%) and Lima Region (6.0%).

-According to a genetic research by the University of Brasilia, Peruvian genetic admixture indicates 73.0% Amerindian, 15.1% European, and 11.9% African ancestry.
+According to a genetic research in 2020, Peruvian genetic admixture indicates 63,7% Amerindian, 29,6% European, 4,8% African ancestry and 2,9% Asian.